JohnyCoolHD/RetroDisc-System/README.md

 ---

-# Why RetroDisc Exists
+# Goals of RetroDisc

-RetroDisc was created to solve several problems at once.
+RetroDisc is built around four simple ideas.

+## 🎮 Portable Gaming

+A RetroDisc game is designed to be played directly from portable storage.

+Whether the game is stored on a USB drive, external SSD, DVD or ISO image, the experience remains the same: connect the media, launch the included RetroDisc launcher and play.

+The launcher automatically prepares the required runtime environment before starting the game.

 ---

-## 🎮 Console-like Experience

-Launching a RetroDisc game should feel similar to using a console game.

-Instead of installing a game into the operating system, the included launcher prepares everything automatically.

-Depending on the game's configuration, RetroDisc will:

-* verify required dependencies
-* create or reuse a compatibility prefix
-* prepare writable game data
-* configure Wine or Proton
-* launch the game

-System components such as Wine, Proton or Gamescope only need to be installed once.

-The game itself never has to be installed.
+## 🔒 Game Preservation

+RetroDisc separates original game files from all writable data.

+Save files, configuration, registry changes, compatibility prefixes, updates and mods are stored outside the original release whenever possible.

+This allows the original game to remain preserved while the playable copy continues to evolve over time.

 ---

-## 🔒 Preserve Original Games

-Many collectors preserve their PC games by archiving installers onto optical media.

-Unfortunately those installers are rarely used afterwards because reinstalling old Windows games can be inconvenient.

-RetroDisc instead stores the complete playable game on the media.

-The original game files remain unchanged while all writable data is stored separately on the user's system.

-This makes RetroDisc suitable for both long-term preservation and everyday use.

----

 ## 📦 Portable Releases

-A RetroDisc release is completely self-contained.
+Every RetroDisc title is self-contained.

-The same package can be:

-* copied to another drive
-* burned to optical media
-* archived
-* transferred between Linux systems
+The game, launcher and configuration travel together as a single package, making RetroDisc releases easy to archive, copy, move between storage devices or distribute as physical media.

 Only the writable game data remains on the local machine.